-When it comes to investing, knowing when to buy, sell, or hold a stock can mean the difference between making money and losing it.
+When it comes to investing, knowing when to buy, sell, or hold a stock can mean the difference between making money and losing it in the market.
 However, making the best decisions for your investments can be challenging.
 Fortunately, investors can minimize risk by weighing both the pros and cons of a given stock before deciding how to act.
-It is in this spirit that we'll take a closer look at Sirius XM Radio (NAS: SIRI) today, and evaluate whether investors should buy, sell, or hold this media stock.
+Today, we'll take a closer look at Sirius XM Radio (NAS: SIRI) and evaluate whether investors should buy, sell, or hold this media stock.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.